matter-labs/zksync-era/docs/specs/zkVM/high_level/1_l1_smart_contracts.md

 ## Governance

-This contract manages calls for all governed zkVM contracts on L1 and L2.
+This contract manages calls for all governed zkEVM contracts on L1 and L2.
 Mostly, it is used for upgradability an changing critical system parameters.
 The contract has minimum delay settings for the call execution.

 Each upgrade consists of two steps: